ENACRobotique/rpi/conf/Readme.md

 - Copy `50-ENAC-network.yaml` in /etc/netplan/
 - Edit /etc/netplan/50-ENAC-network.yaml to set the correct wifi SSID and password.
 - run `netplan apply`.

+## UDEV rules

+Copy `80-robot.rules` to `/etc/udev/rules.d/`, and edit it to change the configuration according to your setup (pi4 vs pi5, ...)

 ## Packages